irina-sheveliova/CFG-Job-tracker/README.md

 When users sign up to Job Flow, they are able to access a Job Application Tracker in order to manage their job applications.
 They can add details to the table, as well as update and delete them.

 The project comprises a frontend which is built with React and a backend built with Node.js, Express and Sequelize.
-The API connects to a mySQL database (via Sequelize) and it performs CRUD operations on the database.Job Flow also offers a Job Search page, which allows users to search for jobs via an external API.
+The API connects to a mySQL database (via Sequelize) and it performs CRUD operations on the database.Job Flow also offers an integrated Job Search page, which allows users to search for jobs via an external API.

 ## Technologies Used: